 Triple7 All Purpose Degreaser is a unique alternative to conventional degreasers and it does not form an oily emulsion.
 The product’s quick break formula effectively lifts and releases grease and oils.
 Oily contaminants separate from waste water, and rise to the top for easy removal.

 Reducing the volume of oily waste, significantly reduces the expense associated with its removal.

 Cost reduction case study: Train wash bay wastewater management

-A large iron ore producer has saved approximately $500,000 in waste water removal and disposal costs, over two and a half years, by substituting a conventional degreaser with Triple7 Heavy Duty.
+A large iron ore producer has saved approximately $500,000 in waste water removal and disposal costs, over two and a half years, by substituting a conventional degreaser with Triple7 All Purpose Degreaser.

 Large locomotives, that transport iron ore to ports around Australia for export, were regularly washed in train wash bays to remove greasy deposits.
 The chemical solvent used produced a strong emulsion which could not be effectively separated from waste water.
 Enormous quantities of oily waste water had to be removed and disposed of, creating an unsustainable expense.

-Triple7 Heavy Duty was selected to improve oil/ water separation and reduce oily waste water disposal costs.
+Triple7 All Purpose Degreaser was selected to improve oil/ water separation and reduce oily waste water disposal costs.
 The product was so effective at optimising grease and oil removal, that the treated water could be safely used for dust suppression.
 This also saved the company water procurement costs.